 Structure and Operations

 The Board shall designate one member of the Committee to act as its chairperson.
-The Committee shall meet in person or telephonically at least three times a year at such times and places determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous consent, when deemed necessary or desirable by the Committee or its chairperson.
+The Committee shall meet in person, telephonically or via other communications equipment by means of which all persons participating in the meeting can hear each other.
+The Committee shall me at least three times per year at such times and places determined by the Committee chairperson, with further meetings to occur or actions to be taken by unanimous consent, when deemed necessary or desirable by the Committee or its chairperson.
 The chairperson, with input from the other members of the Committee, shall set the agendas for Committee meetings; such agendas shall be distributed to the full Board.
 Two members of the Committee shall constitute a quorum; when more than two members are present, the act of a majority of such members at a meeting at which a quorum exists shall be the act of the Committee, and when only two members are present, the unanimous vote of the two members shall constitute the act of the Committee.

 The Committee may request that any directors, officers or other employees of the Company, or any other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee to provide such pertinent information as the Committee requests.
 The Committee may exclude from its meetings any persons it deems appropriate in order for it to fulfill its responsibilities.

-The Committee may form and delegate authority to subcommittees when appropriate (including subcommittees of management).
+The Committee may form and delegate authority to subcommittees when appropriate (including subcommittees composed of management).

 Except as expressly provided in this charter, the Company’s Bylaws or the Company’s Corporate Governance Guidelines, or as required by law, regulation or NYSE listing standards, the Committee shall set its own rules of procedure.